 Be on the lookout for articles related to important presentations and happenings that occur at Earth USA 2019 in upcoming issues of this newsletter.

 The mission of EarthUSA News is to engage those interested and involved in earthen construction; to preserve and promote its cultural, economic, environmental, historical, and social aspects; and to be a source of both timely news and institutional knowledge.

 The newsletter further acts as a bridge between the biannual Earth USA conference — the largest conference dedicated to earthbuilding in the United States — as well as an outlet to those involved in complimentary fields and the general public.
-We plan to publish this newsletter four times per year.

-We hope not only that you like EarthUSA News, but that you pass it on to colleagues and others who may have an interest in this field.
+As always, we hope not only that you like EarthUSA News, but that you pass it on to colleagues and others who may have an interest in this field.
 We also welcome your written contributions to it.
 Contributions, comments, and questions can be sent to firstname.lastname@example.org.

 editor, EarthUSA News